 If we have any concerns, we will send a member of staff round in person to check on them.

 The long-term consequences of poor housing on people’s health has a major impact on our NHS.
 Fuel poverty is a prime example of this.

 We offer expert energy advice to help reduce the number of tenants experiencing fuel poverty, many of whom are living alone with no access to the internet.
 We have specialist energy advisors who offer home energy advice, assistance with switching and warm homes discount applications.
 Advisors have saved more than 240 tenants a total of around £20,000.

 Housing providers are doing great work to help improve people’s wellbeing and ultimately reduce the pressure on our vital health services.
 We have a lot to offer.

-By working with the NHS and other partners our goal at ForViva, in line with the Community Impact Strategy, is to enable people in communities to live longer, healthier, happier lives.
+By working with the NHS and other partners our goal is to enable people in communities to live longer, healthier, happier lives.